 NOTE: NF can decide to subscribe to such notifications while a deferred location request is on-going.

 1. If the UE has generated or updated the UE Location Privacy Indication, the UE sends the Location Privacy Indication to the AMF via UE Location Privacy Setting Request in N1 NAS message.
 The UE Location Privacy Indication indicates whether allows or disallows the subsequent LCS requests for the UE, as defined in clause 5.4.
-If the UE has generated or updated the power saving area e.g. based on UE power status, the UE Location Privacy Setting Request includes the power saving area.
+If the UE has generated or updated the power saving area, and optionally the area usage indication e.g. based on UE power status, the UE Location Privacy Setting Request includes the power saving area, and the area usage indication.

-2. The AMF invokes a Nudm_ParameterProvision_Update (LCS privacy) service operation towards the UDM and the service operation carries the Location Privacy Indication information and may include power saving area.
+2. The AMF invokes a Nudm_ParameterProvision_Update (LCS privacy) service operation towards the UDM and the service operation carries the Location Privacy Indication information and may include power saving area, and the area usage indication.
 The UDM stores or updates the UE LCS privacy profile and power saving area in the UDR by invoking a Nudr_DM_Update (SUPI, Subscription Data) service operation accordingly.

 3. The AMF responses to the UE via UE Location Privacy Setting Response in N1 NAS message.